Learning Center

 The teacher simultaneously captures the oral response as the group crafts it.
 Reveal the first draft on a whiteboard, then model how to revise it.

-When the teacher is the facilitator and scribe, students have the opportunity to co-construct a response orally first.
+When the teacher is the facilitator and scribe, students have the opportunity to co-construct a response orally first, hearing the teacher demonstrate how to restate a prompt.
 As their confidence builds, they can then tackle this challenging task independently and in writing.